aquahsu0811/vueNote/README.md

 * Props and custom events should be the default communication mechanism.

-* Provide use in some pass through case, cause it have to dig into all the componetns to understand where those values here in App.vue
+* Provide use in some pass through case.
+* It's hard to read the code, cause it have to dig into all the componetns to understand where those values here in App.vue

 App.vue